Ahoy and welcome to my Sea to Summit Trek TkII 18 review!

 The Trek TkII is an excellent entry-level sleeping bag for backpackers or travelers looking for something light, well-made, and reliable (the most important of all obviously).

-If you think you will only use a sleeping bag once a year, I recommend going for a cheaper option like the REI Siesta 30.
+If you think you will only use a sleeping bag once a year, I recommend going for a cheaper option like REI Siesta 20.

 Is having more interior space important to you?
 Check out my latest Nemo Disco 15 review.
 The Disco 15 costs about the same as the Trek TkII and provides more sleeping real estate for sure.